nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 2. ```PrgEnv-intel```
 3. ```PrgEnv-gnu```

 The ```PrgEnv-cray``` environment is the default.
-If you want to change programming environment to use the Intel or Gnu compilers, run
+If you want to change programming environment to use the Intel or GNU compilers, run
 ```
 module swap PrgEnv-cray PrgEnv-intel
 ```